BadSpider1/SummonRespawnVehicles/README.md

+Well, northwood added this to the RA, so there is no point of maintaining this anymore.
+I have updated the plugin to work on EXILED6 but i won´t push it.
+If you really want it message me on discord.

 # SummonRespawnVehicles
 This primitive plugin allows you to summon the NTF Helicopter and CI Car without spawning anyone.
 The command are: